-Cheesy Leftover Tater Tot Soup
+Cheesy Leftover Tater Tot Chowder

 I know what you’re saying.
 Whoever has tater tots left over?
 Well, when I served PADS last week I had made tater tots to go along side Sloppy Joes Sloppy Joes, Broccoli Salad Broccoli Salad, Corn Casserole Creamy Corn Casserole, etc. and I had several left over.
 So I decided to make some soup with them.

 I didn’t realize how delicious this was going to be when I started out making it.
 But the flavor is so good!!

 - 3 slices thick-cut bacon, cut into pieces